-Tomatoes are the richest source of lycopene, an antioxidant that is not only good for the heart and effective against certain cancers but also important for the health of the prostate gland in men.
+Tomatoes are the richest source of lycopene, an antioxidant that is good for the heart and effective against certain cancers but also important for the health of the prostate gland in men.

 Cooked tomatoes are better for you than raw ones, as more beneficial chemicals are released.
 Tomatoes are also packed with vitamins A and C, calcium and potassium.

 Did you know?